Research

 are also looking how optimizing communications components can assist in

-minimizing the impact of asynchronicity in FL
+minimizing the impact of asynchronicity in FL by

 o Distributed